-Loadbalancer.org continually develop and add new and improved features to the appliance.
-To ensure that customers can benefit from this and can also receive bug fixes and security updates, Loadbalancer.org have an online and an offline update facility that allows customers who have a valid maintenance and support contract to keep their appliance fully up to date.
-Customers that do not have valid support contracts will still be able to download security related updates.
+Loadbalancer.org continually develop and add new & improved features to the appliance.
+To ensure that customers can benefit from this development and can also receive bug and security updates, Loadbalancer.org have an online and an offline update facility that allows customers who have a valid maintenance and support contract to keep their appliance fully up to date.